 “It seems very mechanical right now,” said John Swarr, investment specialist at Penn Mutual Asset Management, which has $27 billion under management.
 “If you look within some of these stocks that are being hit the hardest, some are in much better shape than others and yet they’re all being affected similarly,” he said.
 “It does feel like it’s a rules-based rotation.”

 The total of negative yields bonds was at $17 trillion for a brief time at the end of August and has since contracted to $14.3 trillion.
 That’s a big more in a little less than two weeks.

-The failure of the German government to sell a full allocation of bonds and failed auctions at the US Treasury in August were probably the catalysts for sapping investor demand for bonds globally.
+The failure of the German government to sell an allocation of bonds and failed auctions at the US Treasury in August were probably the catalysts for sapping investor demand for bonds globally.
 The unwinding of leveraged long positions now has the scope for meaningfully move bond yields higher with clear upward dynamics evident across multiple markets.